MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/LAB[MB-800]_M03_Lab06_Set_up_Accounts_receivable.md

 Prepare data in excel.

-   1. Open the exported excel file from the download folder.
+   1. Open the exported Excel file from the download folder.

    2. Enter the information as provided by Contoso.

-   3. Save the excel file.
+   3. Save the Excel file.

 ### Task 4